ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     The ratio between the actual timestep that is used in the simulation and the Courant-Friedrichs-Lewy (CFL) limit. (e.g. for `warpx.cfl=1`, the timestep will be exactly equal to the CFL limit.)
-    This parameter will only be used with the electromagnatic solver.
+    This parameter will only be used with the electromagnetic solver.

 * ``warpx.const_dt`` (`float`)
     Allows direct specification of the time step size, in units of seconds.
     When the electrostatic solver is being used, this must be supplied.
-    This can be used with the electromagnatic solver, overriding ``warpx.cfl``, but it is up to the user to ensure that the CFL condition is met.
+    This can be used with the electromagnetic solver, overriding ``warpx.cfl``, but it is up to the user to ensure that the CFL condition is met.

 * ``warpx.use_filter`` (`0` or `1`; default: `1`, except for RZ FDTD)